nosas/blog/minimax_mancala/article.md

 Visit the references section below for more detailed articles explaining minimax[^7].

 I look forward to learning more about search algorithms and pathfinding algorithms.
-Next step is OpenAI Gym and graph traversals!
+The next step is OpenAI Gym and graph traversals!

 ---
 # References/Notes